JogoShugh/CoderDojoPonceSprings.Events/EVENT.md

 This session is broken into two halves, where we'll support both beginners and returning students working our ongoing series tracks!
 Note earlier start: we're starting the first half at 1 instead of 2.

+# Quick Summary

+1:00 - 2:30 PM: For beginning students who have started learning already at home with one of the **free courses or tutorials linked below.**
+1:30 - 2:30 PM: For students enrolled in Learn to Program with Minecraft Plugins who want to **review Chapters 1 -3** before the 2:45 session
+2:45 - 4:15 PM: Part 3 of Learn to Program with Minecraft Plugins -- Chapters 4 - 6
+2:45 - 4:15 PM: Part 3 of JavaScript and HTML5 Quintus Game Development -- Adding a New Game Level to Towerman

 # 1:00 PM - 2:30 PM: For Beginners (or anyone wanting to try new stuff!)

 Looking to get started with coding?
 The best thing to do is start trying it at home on your own laptop. **Try out any of the following free resources at home**, and then bring your laptop and show us and other students what you're learning.